Equity and Symbolic Paranoia.

 The British referendum and the American election were not primarily about scapegoating minorities, or making Western countries more backward and provincial.
-Tump and Brexit were a giant “NO!” to the left itself, a message delivered straight from the populations of the United States and the UK.
+Trump and Brexit were a giant “NO!” to the Left itself, a message delivered straight from the populations of the United States and the UK.
 Trump and Brexit were, more specifically, a “NO!” to leftist ideas about what makes you racist or xenophobic.
-This predictably is why both the left and mainstream media has largely characterised Trump and Brexit as a giant “YES!” to racism and xenophobia.
+This predictably is why both the Left and mainstream media has largely characterised Trump and Brexit as a giant “YES!” to racism and xenophobia.

 This mainstream media establishment still thought of itself as the non-extreme, reasonable centre, pushing out anodyne candidates like Hilary Clinton and the Remain answer to EU referendum.
 What this establishment could not see was how its idea of the centre had itself become not just uninspiring to many, but a deeply dangerous hybrid of corrupt status quo politics and equity based extremism.